PREPARING FOR THE GREENHOUSE GAS REDUCTION FUND

 Costs of generating program income can be incurred in advance of receiving the gross income.
 The subrecipient can incur the costs and later use gross income to reimburse itself. for no more than the actual costs incurred.

 Yes, indirect costs are allowed.
-A subrecipient can use their current negotiated indirect cost rate, or if they don’t have one, they will use the 10% de minimis indirect cost rate.
-Please note that the de minimis rate is 10%, not 15%, as subrecipient agreements are governed by the terms in 2 CFR 200 that was effective on August 8, 2024.
+A subrecipient can use their current negotiated indirect cost rate, or if they don’t have one, they will use the 15% de minimis indirect cost rate.

 Other GGRF Programs